-Exposure to antimicrobials via oral powders and solutions has decreased by 1.9% in the last year and by 41.6% since 2011.
+Exposure to antimicrobials via oral powders and solutions has decreased by 16.7% in the last year and by 51.4% since 2011.

-Exposure to antimicrobials via other orally administered forms (pastes, tablets, boluses, etc.) has been relatively stable since 1999.
+Exposure to antimicrobials via other orally administered forms (pastes, tablets, boluses, etc.) is low and has been relatively stable since 1999.